-I have found bat droppings inside and outside homes on walls, floors and terraces.
+I have found evidence of bats inside and outside homes on walls, floors and terraces.

-Additionally, the open gaps under the corrugated roofing laminates that are commonly installed here, make it easy for insects and bats to enter inside the roof cavity and attic. and once inside, they eat and excrete their droppings.
+Additionally, the open gaps under the corrugated roofing laminates that are commonly installed here, make it easy for insects and bats to enter inside the roof cavity and attic. and once inside, they eat, sleep and excrete their droppings.

 Their droppings can cause diseases and the odor attracts more intruders such as raccoons, pizotes and other mammals searching for food.